AbdurRakibTalukder0/Windows11/README.md

 ## Disclaimer

-This mod was not created for any harmful purposes, such as harming Sketchware; quite the opposite, actually.
-It was made to keep Sketchware alive by the community for the community.
-Please use it at your own discretion and consider becoming a Patreon backer to support the developers.
-Unfortunately, other ways to support them are not working anymore, so Patreon is the only available option currently.
-You can find their Patreon page [here](https://www.patreon.com/sketchware).
+This mod was not created for any harmful purposes, such as harming Hyper Droid - PC Launcher; quite the opposite, actually.
+It was made to enhance the user experience and provide a **Windows 11-style desktop interface on Android**.
+This project is intended **for educational and customization purposes only**.
+Please use it at your own discretion.

-We do NOT permit publishing Sketchware Pro as it is, or with modifications, on Play Store or on any other app store.
-Keep in mind that this project is still a mod.
-Unauthorized modding of apps is considered illegal and we discourage such behavior.
+We do **NOT** permit publishing **Windows 11 Launcher (Hyper Droid - Project This PC)** as it is, or with modifications, on the **Google Play Store** or any other app store without proper authorization.
+This project remains a **mod** of the original **Hyper Droid PC Launcher** by **Binary Inc.**, and unauthorized redistribution may violate policies.

-We love Sketchware very much and are grateful to Sketchware's developers for creating such an amazing app.
-However, we haven't received updates for a long time.
-That's why we decided to keep Sketchware alive by creating this mod, and it's completely free.
-We don't demand any money :)
+We deeply appreciate **Binary Inc.** for developing such an amazing launcher.
+However, since the original version lacks some features and optimizations, this mod was created to improve functionality and keep the **PC-like experience alive on Android**.
+This project is **completely free**, and we do not demand any money :)